 He knew I would not.
 He chewed the inside of his cheek, taking his time, deciding whether to let me have my way.
 Was a good joke worth giving in?
 Keld would think it was.
 I let him stew, knowing time would soften his resolve.
 Finally, he turned away and tread lightly back the way we had come, leaving me to grab the treasure.

 One of the Romans jumped to the center to the stream.
-He had spied a school of fish perhaps and made two clumsy attempts to pluck one from the stream.
+He had spied something--a fish or a frog--and made two clumsy attempts to pluck it from the stream.
 I used the commotion to positioned myself as near to the clothing as I could get.
-They were back to joking now, taunting the fisher-soldier.
+The three were joking now, taunting the fisher-soldier.

 Now or never.